ray-project/ray/doc/source/rllib/rllib-catalogs.rst

    :start-after: __sphinx_doc_begin__
    :end-before: __sphinx_doc_end__

-The following example showcases how to use the PPOCatalog to create models and an action distribution.
+The following example showcases how to use the :py:class:`~ray.rllib.algorithms.ppo.ppo_catalog.PPOCatalog` to create a models and an action distribution.
 This is more similar to what RLlib does internally.

 .. dropdown:: **Use catalog-generated models**